clerissonmn/acomb-fis55/capitulos/_ue1_estatica/01_forca_e_equilibrio_translacao.md

 ---
 layout: default
-title: Estática, Força e _Força Resultante_
+title: Força e equilíbrio de translação
 nav_order: 1
+math: katex
 ---

-# Estática dos pontos materiais e sistemas equivalentes de forças
+# Força e equilíbrio de translação

  ## Força